Olevi-id/ip-idp-documentation/_pages/b-using/0-using.md

 [https://weare-staging.idp.youridentityplatform.biz/.well-known/openid-configuration](https://weare-staging.idp.youridentityplatform.biz/.well-known/openid-configuration)

-You will configure this endpoint URL in your RP instance and most often besides of your _client_id_, _client_secret_ and the metadata UDR
+You will configure this endpoint URL in your RP instance.
+Most often regarding the metadata exchange, you don't need to do anything else but enter your _client_id_, _client_secret_ and the IdP metadata URL to your RP configuration and you are good to go.